bacionejs/exterminator/README.md

 So I went with something plain.
 But a user said that it looked like a coffee cup so i added cross hairs.
 Another user said the green blobs should be number 13s so I changed that.

 The prompts in the game were Scan and Capture.
 I didn't like the idea of "Click to Scan".
 It just seemed unpolished.
 But it was confusing.
-Does Scan mean it is scanning or does it mean "Click to Scan".
+Does Scan mean it is scanning or does it mean "Click to Scan"?
 This nagged at me, and when a tester on Slack complained, I changed it.

 ## Developer Notes